-1) Spooky Spiders
+1. Spooky Spiders

 Parents Magazine has a spooky spider recipe that’s essentially a decorated energy ball.

 Mix peanut butter, honey, rolled oats, shredded coconut, vanilla extract, and cocoa powder.
-Roll the mixture into little balls and decorate them with mini pretzels and raisins to make them look like spiders!
+Roll the mixture into little balls and decorate them with mini pretzels and raisins to make them look like spiders.

 You could also use chocolate chips for the eyes.

-2) Halloween Whole Wheat Sugar Cookies (Reduced Sugar)
+2. Halloween Whole Wheat Sugar Cookies (Reduced Sugar)

 Cut-out cookies are a staple in our family when it comes to holidays.
 The kids love decorating them, and it’s an all-family afternoon event.

 To make cut-out sugar cookies a bit healthier, you can swap out regular cookie dough for a whole wheat version.
 I like the AllRecipes version, but I recommend adding vanilla extract to add some flavor.

 Check out the Halloween sugar cookies recipe from Food Network for some decorating inspo.

-And don’t forget to pick up some Halloween cookie cutters!
+And don’t forget to pick up some Halloween cookie cutters.

-3) Silly Monster Apple Bites
+3. Silly Monster Apple Bites

-You can get creative with this one and swap in things you already have.
-Get your kids involved for a fun, silly Halloween snack!
+You can get creative with this recipe and swap in things you already have.
+Get your kids involved for a fun, silly Halloween snack.

-4) “Spooky” Cinnamon Sugar Flour Tortilla Crisps
+4. “Spooky” Cinnamon Sugar Flour Tortilla Crisps

 While this treat is more of a dessert, it’s a lot simpler to make, and you can customize it while controlling how much sugar you add.

 Bake it in the oven, dip in melted butter, and sprinkle with cinnamon sugar.
-Bake it a little more afterward to crisp back up, and you’re done!
+Bake it a little more afterward to crisp it up, and you’re done!

-5) Witch Pumpkin Yogurt Bites
+5. Witch Pumpkin Yogurt Bites

 First and foremost, these witch and pumpkin-shaped yogurt bites from Where’d My Sanity Go are super cute.

-This is a great snack to get your kids involved with – they’d have fun pouring the ingredients in the molds and making fun designs and swirls with a toothpick.
+This is a great snack for involving your kids – they’d have fun pouring the ingredients into the molds and making fun designs and swirls with a toothpick.

 Note: you can also use these molds for jello, chocolate, candies… some people even make DIY dishwasher pods in these!

-6) Ghost Fruit Kabobs
+6. Ghost Fruit Kabobs

 I’m drawn to snacks that don’t require any cooking or baking, and these ghost fruit kabobs from One Simple Party fit the bill.

 Draw some eyes and a mouth on your marshmallows (use a black food coloring marker), and you have a very spooky treat.

-7) Witch’s Broomstick Cheese Snacks
+7. Witch’s Broomstick Cheese Snacks

 These Witch’s Broomstick snacks from Mom Foodie look professionally made, but they’re actually pretty simple to put together!

-8) Mandarin Orange Pumpkins
+8. Mandarin Orange Pumpkins

 This one is for the moms who have about 5 seconds allocated to Halloween-specific treats.